 The status of major transit capital projects appears in Table 11.
 This table records Federal Title I and Title III funded projects.
 Replacement bus contracts have been regularly let.
 A number of service expansion projects are included in Table 11.
-Cedar Avenue BRT, Central Corridor Transitway and the Union Depot are major transitway projects all currently under construction.
+Cedar Avenue BRT, Central Corridor Transitway, the Union Depot, and the Minneapolis Interchange are major transitway projects all currently under construction.